jake-stewart/pca-ann-facial-recognition/README.md

 # pca-ann-facial-recognition
-Facial recognition implemented in python employing principal component analysis and artifical neural networks (PCA-ANN).
+Facial recognition implemented in python employing principal component analysis and artificial neural networks (PCA-ANN).

 ### Quick summary of PCA-ANN
 A neural network is created for each of the subjects being recognized (15 subjects, so 15 neural networks).
 The networks are trained on the eigenfaces of the faces, which represent how much the subject's face differs from the average face.
 Multiple eigenvectors can be created which means multiple different ways a subject can differ from the average.